 To capture the effect of pollution on voting through several plausible pathways, we choose the vote share of the incumbent parties as the main outcome.
 Voting for incumbent parties can be seen as an expression of support for the status quo.
-Relative to voting for opposition parties, it also represents the less risky option.
+Relative to voting for opposition parties, it also represents the less risky option, as voters have experienced the incumbent government in power.
 Therefore, if air pollution affects either people's support for the status quo or their willingness to take risks, it may affect voting for the incumbent parties.
-A priori, this effect could work in either direction: if pollution reduces the willingness to take risks, we would expect greater support for the incumbent parties, while if pollution worsens people's mood and increases anxiety, these emotions may reduce the support for the status quo, resulting in a lower vote shares for the incumbent parties.
+A priori, this effect could work in either direction: if pollution reduces the willingness to take risks, we would expect greater support for the incumbent parties, while if pollution worsens people's mood and increases anxiety, these emotions may reduce the support for the status quo, resulting in a lower vote share for the incumbent parties.
 Which of these effects dominates is an empirical question.

-We identify a causal effect by exploiting idiosyncratic variation in air pollution within the same county across election dates, by exploiting deviations from the typical level of pollution in a given county.
+We identify a causal effect based on idiosyncratic variation in air pollution within the same county across election dates, by exploiting deviations from the typical level of pollution in a given county.
 The identification assumption underlying this strategy is that within a given county, the level of air pollution on election day is independent of the local political situation or any other factors that determine individual voting behavior.
 While politics can influence air pollution in the long run through environmental policies, it is nearly impossible to affect pollution on election day.
 We isolate within-county variation by including county and election date fixed effects, which absorb average differences in air pollution and election results across counties as well as trends that are common to all counties.
 In addition, we control for weather conditions that could simultaneously affect voting decisions and pollution levels.
-Moreover, to alleviate concerns about potentially endogenous exposure to poor air quality, we use an instrumental variable strategy that leverages daily variation in wind directions (Deryugina et al., 2019).
+Moreover, to alleviate concerns about potentially endogenous exposure to poor air quality, we perform a series of robustness and placebo tests.

-Our main finding is a negative effect of air pollution on the vote share of the incumbent parties and a corresponding increase in the vote share of established opposition parties.
-An increase in the ambient concentration of PM10 by ten micrograms per cubic meter $(\mu g/m^3)$ - around two withincounty standard deviations - reduces the vote share of the incumbent parties by 2 percentage points, increases the vote share of established opposition parties by 2.8 percentage points, and reduces the vote share of other parties by 0.8 percentage points.
-We find no significant effect on voter turnout.
+We find that high air pollution on election day shifts votes from the incumbent to the opposition parties.
+An increase in the ambient concentration of PM10 by ten micrograms per cubic meter $(\mu g/m^3)$ - around two within-county standard deviations - reduces the vote share of the incumbent parties by two percentage points, which is equivalent to 4% of the mean vote share of incumbent parties.
+We find that the result is not driven by changes in turnout.

-These effects are strong given observed changes in the incumbent vote share in federal elections.
+These effects appear strong when compared to changes in the incumbent vote share in federal elections.
 A useful benchmark is the change in the incumbent vote share when Angela Merkel was elected as chancellor in 2005.
 Relative to the previous election in 2002, the incumbent center-left government lost 4.8 percentage points of its vote share.
 Compare that to the effect of a higher concentration in air pollution on election day by $5\mu g/m^3$ - one within-county standard deviation, and thus not uncommon - which reduces the vote share of the incumbent by one percentage point.
-This means that a higher level of air pollution on election day leads to a reduction in the incumbent vote share equivalent to 21% of the observed drop in the incumbent's share in 2005.
+This means that a commonly observed increase in air pollution on election day leads to a reduction in the incumbent vote share equivalent to 20% of the observed drop in the incumbent's share in 2005.